Dream Appliances | Kitchen Options Are Out of this World

 Ovens aren’t just remotely controlled, they take control.
 If your mother-in-law complained of your dry turkey last Thanksgiving, this year let a new oven tell you what went wrong.
 Between preset recipe settings and probes that tell the oven when the turkey is done, your mother-inlaw will be making plans to return for Christmas dinner, too.

 Who makes these dream appliances?
-‘Every brand has something that connects to WiFi now,’ says Casey Leach, showroom manager of the Ferguson Bath, Kitchen & Lighting Gallery in Lynchburg.
+“Every brand has something that connects to WiFi now,” says Casey Leach, showroom manager of the Ferguson Bath, Kitchen & Lighting Gallery in Lynchburg.
 But, she says, the most exciting technology in the kitchen is GE’s Kitchen Hub.
-For added peace of mind, consider pat testing dorset to ensure the safety of these appliances.

 “It’s like a computer monitor built into your vent hood,” she says.
 And this thing does it all.
-Functioning like an iPad, but the size of a small microwave, it controls all the appliances in the kitchen and streams your favorite shows while you cook as noted by Appliance Hunter.
+Functioning like an iPad, but the size of a small microwave, it controls all the appliances in the kitchen and streams your favorite shows while you cook.

 “You can pull up recipes, or a cooking guide,” Leach says.
 “It takes a lot of the guesswork out of cooking.”
 Hands covered in ground beef and you need to turn on the oven?
 GE’s Kitchen Hub is voice-activated.

 Smart appliances don’t just make your life easier.
-They make the appliance repair technician’s life easier, too.
-Many appliances self-diagnose and alert you to which part needs an appliance repair or replacing.
-They also give an error code to pass on to the technician.
+They make the repair technician’s life easier, too.
+Many appliances self-diagnose and alert you to which part needs replacing or they give an error code to pass on to the technician.
 This eliminates a trip to your house to diagnose, saving you both time and money.

 Alternative cooking methods